 "Endangered District: 50 Years of Preservation" Mini-Documentary Premiere (April 27, 2021)

 Starting in 1996, the DC Preservation League began putting out an annual list of “Most Endangered Places,” those significant sites which may be threatened with ill-advised alteration or demolition.
 During the spring 2021 semester, students from American University’s Public History Practicum class researched the historic preservation movement in Washington, DC and looked at places included on this “Most Endangered” list.
 They selected a handful of sites to explore in more detail and spoke with some the individuals involved in protecting these important locations.
+Following the premiere of the program, the students who worked on the project—Sajel Schwartz, Shae Corey, and Michael Jacobs— answered audience questions about their project.

 The New Deal and Parks in Washington, D.C. with the Living New Deal (May 6, 2021)